 This cake is also super versatile which makes me love it even more.
 If you don’t have pears you can use all sorts of fruit - I love a chocolate and cherry combo for the black forest vibes - drizzled in a cherry coulis too - so good!
 I can’t wait to hear what you think!

-Why you will love this Chocolate and Pear recipe:
+Why you will love this cake

 - It is quick and easy to put together but looks and tastes delicious.